Prof. Thomas Hannappel, TU Ilmenau about Depecor

 CO2-WIN Connect: Prof. Hannappel, while reading through the DEPECOR project factsheet we learn that you aim at performing both water splitting and CO2 reduction towards solar fuels.
 Could you explain which fuels exactly you plan to produce and how the selection is performed (in case that several catalysts are tested, or a product mix is obtained)?

 Prof. Hannappel: As it is also in natural photosynthesis, hydrogen is the initial, simplest and most fundamental solar fuel in the series of potential products of artificial photosynthesis.
-In nature, this first output in the process of AP is then utilized to successively generate bio-chemical products of higher values when transforming CO2.
+In nature, this first output in the process of photosynthesis is then utilized to successively generate bio-chemical products of higher values when transforming CO2.
 Our approach to reduce CO2, the approach of a direct and efficient photoelectrochemical route, in short DEPECOR, combines so-called multi-absorber semiconductor structures with efficient catalysts, specifically selected according to their material, adsorption site, size, and shape.
 Since the redox potentials of the different feasible reaction products in our approach such as carbon monoxide, methane, formic acid, or ethanol, are in a narrow energetic range, they cannot be clearly selected only by adjusting the voltage, the electro-chemical potentials generated in the semiconductor device structure, the so-called Fermi-level-splitting.
 Thus, the selectivity of products needs to be accomplished by the choice of the appropriate catalyst properties.
 Whether a product mix might be utilized or refined suitably, and how to optimize this challenging problem, is one of our many different current research questions.

 CO2-WIN Connect: For achieving your goal of developing a demonstrator, you collaborate with a multitude of partners from science/academia and industry; not only from Germany but even on international scale.
 Could you explain on the complexity of current APS devices, and particularly the DEPECOR device?